-- 2.2 Cheshire East Borough Council recognizes and appreciates the positive contribution that community involvement can have in all aspects and areas of planning.
-The Statement of Community Involvement is designed to reflect how the local and wider community (including stakeholders and specific, general and other consultation bodies such as statutory consultees) will be engaged and consulted on planning issues. - 2.3 Cheshire East Borough Council, its Local Strategic Partnership and associated stakeholders are preparing a Sustainable Community Strategy (SCS).
-This strategy will be taken into account in the preparation of the Local Development Framework, which will help deliver the spatial objectives of the Sustainable Community Strategy. - 2.4 To avoid stakeholders suffering from "consultation fatigue", the Council will use joint consultations on the Local Development Framework with other strategies wherever possible. - 2.5 It is important to consult a broad range of groups during the preparation of each document in the Local Development Framework; and at various stages thereafter.
+2.2 Cheshire East Borough Council recognises and appreciates the positive contribution that community involvement can have in all aspects and areas of planning.
+The Statement of Community Involvement is designed to reflect how the local and wider community (including stakeholders and specific, general and other consultation bodies such as statutory consultees) will be engaged and consulted on planning issues.

+2.3 Cheshire East Borough Council, its Local Strategic Partnership (called Partnerships for Action in Cheshire East) and associated stakeholders have prepared a Sustainable Community Strategy called "Ambition for All".
+This strategy will be taken into account in the preparation of the Local Development Framework, which will help deliver the spatial objectives of the Sustainable Community Strategy.

+2.4 To avoid stakeholders suffering from "consultation fatigue", the Council will use joint consultations on the Local Development Framework with other strategies wherever possible.

+2.5 It is important to consult a broad range of groups during the preparation of each document in the Local Development Framework; and at various stages thereafter.
 Appendix 4 contains more information on stakeholders involved in the Local Development Framework process.
-In general terms, key stakeholders include: - General public residents and people who undertake business, leisure activities or have a general interest in the area; - Town and Parish Councils; - Representatives of Local Strategic Partnership / Local Area Partnership;
+In general terms, key stakeholders include:

+- General public residents and people who undertake business, leisure activities or have a general interest in the area; - Town and Parish Councils; - Representatives of Local Strategic Partnership (Partnerships for Action in Cheshire East) / Local Area Partnership; - Business interests and major landowners including developers and agents; - Government departments and statutory bodies; - Infrastructure providers;

+Statement of Community Involvement

+2 Community Involvement in Planning

-- Business interests and major landowners including developers and agents; - Government departments and statutory bodies; - Infrastructure providers; - Interest groups environmental, amenity, community and voluntary groups at a local, regional or national level; - Hard to reach groups. - 2.6 In the production of Planning Policy documents, Cheshire East Borough Council will aim to achieve the following: - Ask for views at an appropriate stage; - Provide sufficient information to enable an effective response to any consultation; - Provide details of how to respond to any consultation and in what time period; - All terminology used will be explained within a glossary of terms with an overall aim to reduce jargon used; - All comments will be made publicly available and the Council will report on all consultation stages; - Review effectiveness of consultation and engagement procedures and seek to improve them; - Publicise any consultation events on the Council's website and hold them at appropriate locations in the Borough that are accessible with appropriate disabled access. - 2.7 When people or organisations submit their representations at the various consultation stages, Cheshire East Borough Council requests that the following requirements are met: - Clear and concise comments are provided related to the issue being consulted upon; - Comments are submitted within the time period established; - That any comments submitted are respectful of the views of others.
+- Interest groups environmental, amenity, community and voluntary groups at all levels; - Hard to reach groups.

+2.6 In the production of Planning Policy documents, Cheshire East Borough Council will aim to achieve the following:

+- Ask for views at an appropriate stage; - Provide sufficient information to enable an effective response to any consultation; - Provide details of how to respond to any consultation and in what time period; - All terminology used will be explained within a glossary of terms with an overall aim to reduce jargon used; - All comments will be made publicly available and the Council will report on all consultation stages; - Review effectiveness of consultation and engagement procedures and seek to improve them - Publicise any consultation events on the Council's website and hold them at appropriate locations in the Borough that are accessible with appropriate disabled access.

+2.7 When people or organisations submit their representations at the various consultation stages, Cheshire East Borough Council requests that the following requirements are met:

+- Clear and concise comments are provided related to the issue being consulted upon; - Comments are submitted within the time period established; - That any comments submitted are respectful of the views of others.